 Filmballad of Mamadada

 A feature-length biopic of a Dada artist made by playing a game of exquisite corpse with 50 people.

 “Body Politic,” Artforum.

-Trailer and Full List of Collaborators
+Trailer & Full List of Collaborators

-Landscape as seen by a human and a computer.
+A collection of postcards of landscapes as seen by a human and a computer.

 Exhibited at Machine Experiences II: Art Perspectives on Artificial Intelligence, Rainbow Unicorn, Berlin.